Theatre in the Round at the Library Theatre: 1958

 • 19 June: The summer season begins with Leo Lehman's Who Cares?

-• 23 June: The first in a series of letters is published in the Scarborough Evening News condemning Stephen Joseph's decision to stop playing the National Anthem at every performance.
+• 23 June: The first in a series of letters is published in the Scarborough Evening News condemning Stephen Joseph's decision to stop playing the national anthem at every performance.

 • With unreserved seating, Stephen Joseph notes this is causing problems with the increasing popularity of the venue; programmes ask audiences not to leave single seats free.